Pistonite/botw-ist/README.md

 ### Grammar
 The simulator uses a LL parser with infinite look ahead to generate an Abstract Syntax Tree from which commands are parsed.

-The grammar is at src/core/command/ast/grammar.txt and the ast parser is generated with `npm run generate`
+The grammar is at `src/core/command/ast/grammar.txt` and the ast parser is generated with `npm run generate` (Python needed)

 If you want to introduce new commands, most of the heavy lifting for the parsers is already done.
 You should be able to define a new derivation in the grammar and implement the parser by looking at one of the `parse.cmd.*` files.
 However, you should probably contact the maintainer to have a discussion about the new command.